UNEDLabs/moodle-mod_ejsapp/README.txt

 The Java applets should be compiled with version 4.37 (build 20120715 or later) of EJS to properly work.

+If you downloaded this plugin from github, you will need to change the folder's name to ejsapp.
+If you downloaded it from Moodle.org, then you are fine.

-This is a module plugin for Moodle so you should place the ejsappbooking folder in your /mod folder,inside you Moodle installation.
+This is a module plugin for Moodle so you should place the ejsapp folder in your /mod folder,inside you Moodle installation.
 This module has been tested in Moodle versions 2.0, 2.1, 2.2 and 2.3.